Frequently asked questions from applicants and participants

 We’re looking for people who are interested in starting a company or nonprofit addressing a global grand challenge that can create positive impact at scale.

-Whether you’re working in the climate change area as we’ve broadly defined it or are making great things happen in another impact space, we want to hear from you, particularly if we’re describing you below:
+If you’re making great things happen in an impact space, we want to hear from you, particularly if we’re describing you below.
+We look for people from all professional backgrounds but will be really thrilled to find you if:

 Note: Letters of recommendation for GSP are blind and are requested through the application software.
 You may submit your application before letters are received, but please follow up independently with your recommenders to make sure you meet all deadlines.